Skip to content

 The user is now able to select desired Arduino and sample period.
 Also, the user will define if the data will or not be plotted.
 The data that will be sent should be in the range (0-5V).

-Data should be formated as one data per line and saved as a .dat file.
-After configuration is done, the user only need to click on SEND DATA button to start the process.
+Data should be formatted as one data per line and saved as a .dat file.
+After configuration is done, the user only needs to click on SEND DATA button to start the process.

 Sending data using command line